Support where it’s needed

 My Story

-I am a current serving member with Victoria Police and over the past few years I have observed friends and work colleagues leaving the job due to PTSD.
-Some have committed suicide whilst some are on a long waiting list of up to 18 months for PTSD treatment.It not only effects them personally it also effects family and friends.
+I am a current serving member with Victoria Police and have observed friends and work colleagues leaving the job due to PTSD.
+Some have committed suicide, whilst some are on a long waiting list of up to 18 months for PTSD treatment.It not only affects them personally.
+It also affects family and friends.

 Post Traumatic Stress Disorder (PTSD)